npm Backend

 "npm:some-tool" = { version = "latest", bun_args = "--trust" }npm

-npm normally runs lifecycle scripts by default and does not provide a native per-dependency build approval allowlist in its current docs. mise passes --ignore-scripts=true by default for npm-backed installs.
+npm normally runs lifecycle scripts by default. mise passes --ignore-scripts=true by default for npm-backed installs.

 [tools]